coolcsn/CsnUser/README.md

 * Registration with Captcha and Confirmation email
 * Forgotten password with confirmation email.

-In addition, the passwords have two levels of protection protection - a dynamic and static salt.
+In addition, the passwords have two levels of protection - a dynamic and static salt.

 ### What's the use again? ###